libreim/blog/_posts/2015-07-27-an-indepth-look-at-ruby.md

 => [0, 1, 1, 2, 3, 5, 8, 13, 21, 34]
 ~~~

-Note that in this last example that method `force` is used to make the interpreter
+Note that in this last example the `force` method is used to make the interpreter
 calculate the results.
 Otherwise, it would just return another lazy enumerator
 to allow chaining methods.
 This particular version of the fibonacci sequence is very slow, because it
 will recursively calculate every number in the sequence out of the previous
 ones.
 A memoized version can be written with a lambda function[^lazy-ruby].
+Later
+on, another faster way to enumerate the Fibonacci sequence will be shown.

 ### Using Enumerable in your class